-The State is currently experiencing drought conditions.
-As of November 15, 2022, the U.S. Drought Monitor indicates that the State is classified as experiencing severe to extreme drought conditions, with the County in the severe to extreme drought categories.
+The State has experienced drought conditions in recent years, including a period of drought followed by record-level precipitation in late 2016 and early 2017 which resulted in related severe flooding and mudslides in certain regions.
+As of June 9, 2022, the U.S. Drought Monitor indicates that the State is classified as experiencing mostly severe to extreme drought conditions, with the County in the severe drought category.
 During 2021, Governor Newsom proclaimed a drought state of emergency for all counties in the State, culminating with his October 19, 2021 proclamation, urging Californians to step up their water conservation efforts.
 In January 2022, the State Water Board adopted emergency regulations aimed at saving water and raising drought awareness, with prohibitions focused on reducing outdoor water use, enforceable by local agencies and the State Water Board, generally with warning letters, mandatory water use audits, and fines.
 Local agencies can impose and enforce their own drought conservation rules.